Carter Beauford: Background

-Secrets, Dave Matthews Band

 Eventually, he joined Secrets, a Richmond, Virginia-based jazz fusion band.
-Other members included childhood friend and next-door neighbor saxophonist LeRoi Moore, trumpeter John D'earth, vocalist Dawn Thompson, bassist Keith Horne, keyboardist Butch Taylor, keyboardist Dane Bryant, saxophonist Eddie Williams and virtuoso guitarist Tim Reynolds.
+Other members included childhood friend and next-door neighbor saxophonist LeRoi Moore, trumpeter John D'earth, vocalist Dawn Thompson, bassist Keith Horne, keyboardist Butch Taylor, keyboardist Dane Bryant, saxophonist Eddie Williams and guitarist Tim Reynolds.
 Secrets performed throughout Virginia, at places such as The Jewish Mother in Virginia Beach, and at Miller's, the bar in Charlottesville where Dave Matthews worked as a bartender.
 Beauford also played jazz in Blue Indigo with LeRoi Moore, Sal Soghoian, and George Melvin.
 Blue Indigo performed regularly at Tokyo Rose and Miller's, and was featured at the Delaware Water Gap Jazz Festival.
 Eventually, Matthews approached both Beauford and Moore regarding some music he had written that he wished to record.
 Beauford agreed to perform on a demo, which is how he became involved with the group that was to become the Dave Matthews Band.